-Looking for the best deals on cruises in 2021, 2022 and beyond?
+Looking for the best deals on cruises?
 With a high demand for cruises once they resume and an overall increase in pricing, cruise passengers are looking for ways to continue to cruise affordably.

-While there are many cruise travel hacks that still work, there are also specific things you can do to actually find those great deals and promotions in 2021.
+While there are many cruise travel hacks that still work, there are also specific things you can do to actually find those great deals and promotions this year.

 In this post, I share 5 simple, but great ways to find the cruise deals, promotions and specials that aren’t highly publicized.
 This will give you the best chance of finding lower priced cruises, as well as cruises with extra perks which provide value in the form of on-board cash credits (OBC), free gratuities, beverage packages and more.